Didier Tholot: Coaching career

-Following an auspicious coaching debut at FC Vevey-Sports 05, Tholot was hired by Sion of the Swiss first division.
+Following an auspicious coaching debut at Vevey Sports, Tholot was hired by Sion of the Swiss first division.
 He then moved on to manage Libourne Saint-Seurin for three seasons, notably achieving promotion to Ligue 2 in his first season.

 Tholot's next move to Reims was short-lived as he was replaced by Luis Fernández in December 2008.
 In April 2009 Tholot embarked on his second stint with Sion in order to save the club from the drop.
 Not only did the team avoid relegation that year but it also won the Swiss Cup.
 Tholot left the club at the end of the following season.

-In June 2010, Tholot took on the managerial duties of LB Châteauroux where, in spite of severe financial restrictions, he managed to keep the club in Ligue 2 for three seasons.
+In June 2010, Tholot took on the managerial duties of Châteauroux where, in spite of severe financial restrictions, he managed to keep the club in Ligue 2 for three seasons.
 He left the club in October 2012.

-In May 2014 he became Assistant Manager to Claude Makélélé at first division SC Bastia.
+In May 2014, he became assistant manager to Claude Makélélé at first division Bastia.
 When Makélélé was sacked in November 2008, Tholot declined the top job out of "loyalty".

-In December 2014 he returned to FC Sion for a third spell.
-As in 2009, the club avoided relegation and again won the Swiss Cup against FC Basel on its opponent's home ground.
+In December 2014, he returned to Sion for a third spell.
+As in 2009, the club avoided relegation and again won the Swiss Cup against Basel at its opponent's home ground.
 During the 2015–16 season, Sion qualified for the round of 16 of the UEFA Europa League, making it out of the group stage in a pool also including Liverpool, Bordeaux and Rubin Kazan.
 Tholot left Sion 12 August 2016.

-In April 2018, Tholot was appointed manager of AS Nancy, who were struggling near the bottom of Ligue 2.
+In April 2018, Tholot was appointed manager of Nancy, who were struggling near the bottom of Ligue 2.
 Although he was successful in saving the club from relegation, a poor start to the 2018–19 season saw him removed from the post in October.

-After eighteen months away from management, Tholot was appointed by newly promoted Pau FC on 18 May 2020, in preparation for the new season.
+After eighteen months away from management, Tholot was appointed by newly promoted Pau on 18 May 2020, in preparation for the new season.

+On 15 June 2023, he returned to Sion in the Swiss Challenge League.
+It will be his fourth stint coaching Sion, who were recently relegated from the Super League.